A constructor expression with the instance operator NEW creates an

 general expression positions and

-variable, using an object component selector ->, and can be used at the same operand positions.
-Furthermore,
+functional positions (like an object reference variable) and can be used in the same operand positions.
+The following is also possible:

-- A single expression, which points to an attribute of the class using exactly one following object component selector, can also be used as the target field of assignments.
+A single expression that points to an attribute of the class using exactly one follow-on object component selector can also be used as the target field of assignments.

 If the data type required in an operand position

 is unique and fully recognizable, the # character can be used instead of an explicitly specified type type and the

 If the operand type is not known completely, the character # cannot be used, with the following exception: The operand can be evaluated after BASE when a